Toward Neural-Network-Guided Program Synthesis and Verification: Another Application: Programming with Oracles

 In this case, the return value of \verb|oracle| does not matter.
 Since both \(\oracle(0)=\true\) and \(\oracle(0)=\false\) are successful traces, we get \(\imp \oracle(0)\) and \(\oracle(0)\imp\), which cannot be simultaneously satisfied; hence, they should be treated as soft constraints.
 The distinction between hard and soft constraints can be reflected in the NN training phase by adjusting the loss function (e.g. by giving small weights to the loss caused by soft constraints). \item NN training: just as described in Section~\ref{sec:ICE}.
 Alternatively, one could directly verify NNs~\cite{DBLP:conf/sp/GehrMDTCV18,zhao2020learning,DBLP:conf/nips/AndersonVDC20,DBLP:conf/cav/PulinaT10,DBLP:conf/aaai/NarodytskaKRSW18} and use them as oracles, or ``shield'' NNs by ordinary code~\cite{DBLP:conf/pldi/ZhuXMJ19}, without proceeding to the next phase for synthesis; these are also interesting directions, but outside the scope of the present paper. \item Formula synthesis: this phase is also as described in Section~\ref{sec:ICE}. \item Verification: Oracles are replaced with the formulas synthesized in the previous phase, and the resulting programs are verified and/or tested.
 If an error trace is found, generate implication constraints from it and go back to the training phase.
 If there is no oracle call sequence that avoids the error trace, then a bug is on the side of the program with oracles, hence report it to the programmer. \end{asparaenum}

 Our method for the NN-guided synthesis would serve as a key ingredient in the framework above.
 We have not yet implemented the framework, which is left for future work.
 To test the feasibility of the proposed framework, we have tested the procedure above for some benchmark programs of higher-order program verification\footnote{https://github.com/hopv/benchmarks.}, by manually emulating the steps outside our NN-guided synthesis tool.
-Among the most non-trivial examples was the synthesis of the condition of McCarthy's 91 function: